Owen Matthews

 Pre War

-His home was in Kimpton although he enlisted in Hertford.
+Officially Owen was recorded as living in Kimpton, Herts, when he enlisted in Hertford.

 Wartime Service

 He served with 4 Company of the Regiment and was allocated Regimental number 5881.
+That number means that he enlisted after 1 of November 1915.
 He was killed in action.

 He was in 4 Company which led the advance on the right of the Battalion and by 7.30am most of their objectives had been achieved.
 The rest of the day was spent consolidating the position, constructing a redoubt at the junction of Mill Trench and the Hansa Line and beating off counter attacks.
 A splendid achievement, but at a cost of over 150 men killed and wounded.